World Series Cricket: First season: 1977–78

 By contrast, Packer was seen disconsolately counting cars as they arrived in the car park at some of his matches.
 He held one glimmer of hope, however.
 The best-attended matches had been the day-night fixtures, and this format would become the backbone of the programming for the second season.
 In hindsight, his organisation's ability to even stage the games at such short notice was a triumph and excellent fine-tuning for what was to come.
 So far, the ACB had enjoyed the backing of the press and the true aficionados of the game.
 But a series of misfortunes and poor decisions came to plague the ACB in their battle to stay ahead of Packer.

-The official Australian team toured the Caribbean under Bobby Simpson in March 1978.
+The official Australian team toured the Caribbean under Bob Simpson in March 1978.
 The West Indies cricket officials had no wish to buy into the ACB-Packer fight and decided to select all of their WSC players for the first two Tests, until the West Indies Cricket Board of Control made a decision to leave out three of their WSC-contracted players for the 3rd Test, ostensibly to allow others a chance to play in Test matches prior to the West Indies' tour to India and Sri Lanka later in the year, which would be at a time that World Series Cricket could not guarantee the availability of their West Indian players.
 The non-selection of these three players led to the resignation of Clive Lloyd as captain, and all of the WSC contracted West Indian players to declare themselves unavailable for the rest of the series.